Urinary Incontinence

 Urinary incontinence is the involuntary loss of urine without control of the filling and emptying of the urinary bladder, sometimes accompanied by a strong desire to urinate.

-The most effective procedure, about 90%, consists of placing a synthetic mesh under the urethra.
+The most effective procedure, around 90%, consists of placing a synthetic mesh under the urethra.

-On the other hand, we have a Rehabilitation Service with state-of-the-art equipment such as the wireless device, which provides greater comfort to the user to perform the exercises.
+On the other hand, we have a Rehabilitation Service with state-of-the-art equipment such as the wireless device, which provides greater comfort for the user to perform the exercises.

 Do you have any of these symptoms?